B.C.’s response to unjustified U.S. tariffs

 Learn more

-B.C.’s counter actions
+B.C.’s counter measures

 B.C. supports Canada's action to impose counter-tariffs on American products.
 We are taking further action in areas we control, like liquor and purchasing.
 Our goal is to keep our dollars out of a country that is trying to economically harm Canada.